supply chain management

 Abstract

-It is inevitable for manager to consider the performance effect of each component of a multi-stage system on overall efficiency.
-Bank branches have two-stage structure where labor, physical capital and financial equity capital are inputs of first stage to raise investments.
-Investment as output of first ...
+It is inevitable for a manager to consider the performance effects of each component of a multi-stage financial equity capital.
+These components serve as inputs in the first stage to raise investments.
+The investments, as outputs of the first stage, become inputs for the second stage and are used in ...

 Read More